 Hate to be so blunt, but it’s just the damned truth.

-Be sure to grab one of the seats to my webinar when they become available early next week, and let me show you the prepping shortcuts I’ve learned (the hard way) over the years.
+Be sure to grab one of the seats to my webinar, which I’ll be hosting next week, and let me show you the prepping shortcuts I’ve learned (the hard way) over the years.

 Prepare.
 Train.
 Survive.